-In addition to the traditional publication of tabular data on paper, the use of electronic media - diskettes, CD-ROMs, Internet - should be considered.
+In addition to the traditional publication of tabular data on paper, dissemination should also be done through electronic media - Internet, CD-ROMs.

 8.3 Disclosure control of tabulated data

 It is important that the data in published tables are based upon a sufficient number of survey reports to provide a reliable estimate.
 It is also important that the information provided in published tables does not inadvertently disclose information about an individual company.
 Therefore, it is necessary to institute a system of control over the data published in tables.